British Culture Archive at The Social

 Bremner captured the mood of these times, along with the everyday lives, friendly faces, and local characters who were proud of their city and the communities to which they belonged.

-The launch night will include a DJ set by Heavenly Recordings founder Jeff Barrett.
+The launch featured a DJ set by Heavenly Recordings founder Jeff Barrett.